Wu Sangui — A Controversial Traitor in the Ancient History of China

 However, Li Zicheng didn’t believe Wu Sangui’s loyalty, so he imprisoned Wu’s father and the whole family as hostages; many of the former ministers of the Ming Empire were humiliated and tortured as well.

 In some gossips, Li Zicheng also occupied Wu Sangui’s favorite concubine named Chen Yuanyuan, which was believed a crucial reason for Wu’s changing mind.

 Anyhow, Wu Sangui promised Li Zicheng to comply, and spent months negotiating, or pretending to discuss relevant issues.

-At the same time, Wu Sangui also secretly agreed with the Manchu Regent Dorgon: Manchu regime would help Wu Sangui to defeat Li Zicheng and assist another prince of Ming to re-establish the Ming Dynasty in southern China, while Manchu would occupy northern China.
+At the same time, Wu Sangui also secretly agreed with the Manchu Regent Dorgon: the Manchu regime would help Wu Sangui to defeat Li Zicheng and assist another prince of Ming to re-establish the Ming Dynasty in southern China, while Manchu would occupy northern China.
 Besides, the Manchu army wouldn't slaughter any civilians of Ming.

 Wu Sangui probably didn’t realize that sometimes, only the equal strength could come up with a relatively fair agreement; because one side needs to be strong and capable enough to make sure that the other side would follow the terms.

 Portrait of Manchu Regent Dorgon of the Qing Dynasty